dmx-systems/dmx-sign-up/README.md

 The dmx-ldap plugin can be configured to use a bind account or not.
 Many of the advanced functionalities that are needed for the sign-up plugin (e.g. password change, account creation) require the bind (or manager) account.

-If the bind account is not used
+If the bind account is not used account creation and password change will not work!

 ### Restricting authorization (login) methods and/or defining their order